 Boom or bust?
 The companies and sectors benefiting from COVID-19

 Plenty of firms and sectors have been completely incapacitated by COVID-19.
-But there are also some companies that have tread water for many years, before a surprise boom in popularity during the pandemic.
+But there are also some companies that have tread water for many years, before a surprising boom in popularity during the pandemic.
 We take a look at some of the businesses succeeding through the pandemic.

 No, not them all.
 But some app platforms, specifically those catering to contactless ordering, payment, and delivery, have seen usage soar through the pandemic.